Maitree14/Impact-of-US-Recession-on-Indian-Economy/README.md

 Conducted time series forecasting on US GDP data (1960-2022) to predict potential recession trends for the next 5 years.
 Evaluated the impact of the potential US recession on the Indian economy.

-The Link to the Presentation is provided belo: https://www.canva.com/design/DAF-5vjvhbY/vVXuBcpRF5fzgA8hoBHVSw/view?utm_content=DAF-5vjvhbY&utm_campaign=designshare&utm_medium=link&utm_source=editor
+The Link to the Presentation is provided below: https://www.canva.com/design/DAF-5vjvhbY/vVXuBcpRF5fzgA8hoBHVSw/view?utm_content=DAF-5vjvhbY&utm_campaign=designshare&utm_medium=link&utm_source=editor